-In the following, section II provides an outline of previous studies on supply effects as well as a brief institutional background on the Government of Canada debt market.
-Section III describes the estimation methodology, outlining the derivation of the autoregressive form of the ARMAX model.
-Section IV provides the estimation results.
-Finally, section V outlines the important results contained in the paper.
+In the following, Section I provides a brief outline of relevant previous studies on term structure behaviour as well as a brief institutional background on the Government of Canada debt market.
+Section II describes the estimation methodology, outlining the derivation of the autoregressive form of the ARMAX model.
+Section III provides some estimation results for Canada.
+Finally, Section IV outlines the important results contained in the paper.
 An Appendix describing the data set is also included.

-II.
-PREVIOUS STUDIES AND INSTITUTIONAL BACKGROUND
+1. PREVIOUS STUDIES AND INSTITUTIONAL BACKGROUND